-In determining the new reserve amount, the Company noted that distributor payments are due under agreed terms and are not contingent upon resale or any other matter other than the passage of time.
-The Company has agreements with some distributors and customers for various programs, including pricing protection, obsolete inventory, new products and stock rotation.
-Sales to these distributors and customers, as well as the existence of sales incentive programs, are in accordance with terms set forth in written agreements with these distributors and customers.
+On a consolidated basis, revenue from distribution customers impacted by the change in estimate accounts for approximately 10-15% of total consolidated revenue.
+Certain agreements with distribution customers provide for rights of return and compensation credits until such time as the Company's products are sold by the distributors to their end customers.
+The Company has agreements with some distribution customers for various programs, including compensation, volume-based pricing, obsolete inventory, new products and stock rotation.
+Sales to these distribution customers, as well as the existence of compensation programs, are in accordance with terms set forth in written agreements with these distribution customers.
 In general, credits allowed under these programs are capped based upon individual distributor agreements.
-The Company records charges associated with these programs as a reduction of revenue at the time of sale based upon historical activity.
+The Company records charges associated with these programs as a reduction of revenue at the time of sale with a corresponding adjustment to accounts receivables based upon historical activity.
 The Company's policy is to use a twelve month rolling historical experience rate as well as an estimated general reserve percentage in order to estimate the necessary allowance to be recorded.
+The Company changed its revenue recognition policy from a sell through to a sell-in approach during the first fiscal quarter of 2015.
+The Company recognizes revenue when criteria for FASB ASC 605-15-25 are met.